spiral/docs/components/views.md

 }
 ```

-> You still can handle caching and compilations inside your view if you want.
+> If you want, you can still handle caching and compilations inside your view.

 ## Spiral View Compiler
-Default spiral compiler uses `Spiral\Views\View` for rendering purposes, due we already described it's abilities above we will focus mainly on compiler itself.
-Spiral compiler represented by `Spiral\Views\Compiler` class and built on principle of view processors.
-Basically it will pass view source thought set of classes dedicated to
-perform some code/source manipulations.
-Every processor must implement `ProcessorInterface`, let's view it's declaration:
+The default spiral compiler uses `Spiral\Views\View` for rendering purposes.
+Previously we discussed it's abilities so we will focus mainly on the compiler itself.
+The spiral compiler is represented by the `Spiral\Views\Compiler` class and built on the principles of the view processors.
+Essentially, it will pass view source through a set of classes dedicated to perform some code/source manipulations.
+Every processor must implement `ProcessorInterface`.
+Let's check out it's declaration:

 ```php
 interface ProcessorInterface